-We’ve completed about 600 of these neighborhood projects through the end of 2021 – and we plan to continue bringing the benefits of undergrounding to more of our customers in the years ahead.
+We’ve completed hundreds of these neighborhood projects throughout our service area – and we plan to continue bringing the benefits of undergrounding to more of our customers in the years ahead.

 The company has used several criteria to determine the location of these projects, including power lines' performance during Hurricanes Matthew and/or Irma, outages on power lines due to vegetation issues and performance of power lines during day-to-day operations.